symfony/symfony-docs/contributing/documentation/overview.rst

 Now that you've made two contributions to the Symfony documentation, you are probably comfortable with all the Git-magic involved in the process.
-That's why your next contributions would be much faster and easier.
-Here you can find the complete steps to contribute to Symfony documentation, which you can use as a **checklist**:
+That's why your next contributions would be much faster.
+Here you can find the complete steps to contribute to the Symfony documentation, which you can use as a **checklist**:

 .. code-block:: bash